 Mr. Heiss outlined proposed revisions to the SEAGO Bylaws which, if approved, would align the language of the Bylaws with the long time practices of the organization.
 Areas outlined were: annual budget review, annual evaluation of the executive director, approval of emergency fund balance usage, membership of functional committees, appointment of functional committee members, and implementing the purpose of gifts, grants, and donations.
+He reported the only modification that was made by the Administrative Council was to establish a limit of \$5,000 for the Executive Director to dispose of any gifts, grants, or donations without needing Board approval.

-Mr. Skeete made a motion to recommend approval of the proposed February 2018 Bylaws revisions to the Executive Board.
+Mr. O'Donnell made a motion to approve the proposed February 2018 Bylaws revisions as recommended by the Administrative Council.